-Whether you are taking your first steps, training for your first 10km, looking to shave a few minutes off your umpteenth marathon or give your running a complete overhaul, I would love to help.
+Whether you are taking your first steps beyond Couch to 5K, training for your first race, looking to shave a few minutes off your umpteenth marathon or give your running a complete overhaul, I would love to help.
 With an exercise science degree, ten years' experience as a British Athletics qualified endurance coach and almost three decades as a runner, competing at distances ranging from 3000m to 100 miles, I can work with you to figure out how to get more out of your running - whether that means faster race times, conquering new distances, freeing yourself from the injury cycle or simply rediscovering your mojo.

 My qualifications and experience

 I have a first class honours degree in Sport and Exercise Science and am fully qualified and insured British Athletics Endurance Coaching Licence (level 2).
 I have worked on a one-to-one basis with runners of all ages, abilities and aspirations, from fifty-somethings taking on their first 10K to marathoners aiming to break 3 hours and ultrarunners preparing for multi-day events.
 I also hold a FitPro Personal Trainer qualification and am a certified VIVOBAREFOOT Barefoot Running coach.
 I was nominated for Sussex Coach of the Year in 2015.